Back to Blog

 ServiceWhat It HostsAISetupCostBest For

-CloudMyLabEVE-NG / GNS3 / CMLNoHours (topology + configs)Custom quoteTeams needing hosted EVE-NG
+CloudMyLabEVE-NG / GNS3 / CMLNoHours (topology + configs)From $23/weekTeams needing hosted EVE-NG

 GitHub CodespacesContainerLabNo10-20 minFree (120 CPU-hrs/mo)Quick containerlab tests